kevinvan-weworker/alchemist-webpack/README.md

 Builds the app with production credentials and ENV.

 The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deploye!
+Your app is ready to be deployed!